MurrayIII/UnicodeMathML/playground/help.md

            margin-left: auto; margin-right: auto;
            width: 20em;"/>

-Hovering over the ∪ in the Binary operator gallery displays
+Hovering over the ∩ in the Binary operator gallery displays

 <img src="help-images/cupHover.png" style="display: block;
            margin-left: auto; margin-right: auto;
            width: 20em;"/>

-Here \cup is the standard [La]TeX control word for entering ∪ but since \union is easier to guess, it’s included too.
+Here \cap is the standard [La]TeX control word for entering ∩ but since \intersection is easier to guess, it’s included too.

 ## Output window editing
 You can enter equations and edit the built-up display in the output window as shown in this video